illumio/terraform-provider-illumio-core/docs/resources/security_rule.md

 - `external_data_reference` (String) External data reference identifier
 - `external_data_set` (String) External data set identifier
 - `ingress_services` (Block Set) Collection of Ingress Services.
 If resolve_label_as.providers list includes "workloads" then ingress_services is required.
 Only one of the {"href"} or {"proto", "port", "to_port"} parameter combination is allowed (see [below for nested schema](#nestedblock--ingress_services))
 - `machine_auth` (Boolean) Determines whether machine authentication is enabled.
-Defaule Value: false
+Default value: false
 - `sec_connect` (Boolean) Determines whether a secure connection is established.
-Defaule Value: false
+Default value: false
 - `stateless` (Boolean) Determines whether packet filtering is stateless for the rule.
-Defaule Value: false
+Default value: false
-- `unscoped_consumers` (Boolean) Set the scope for rule consumers to All.
-Defaule Value: false
+- `unscoped_consumers` (Boolean) If false (the default), the created Rule will be an intra-scope rule.
+If true, it will be extra-scope.
+Default value: false

 ### Read-Only